COPELONG/MEVD/README.md

 # MEVD

 ***This repository publicly shares certain tools used in the paper titled "Smart Contract Vulnerability Detection based on Multi-scale Encoders" along with the release of experimental data.***

+## Evaluation

+MEVD has been rigorously evaluated against existing  methods and state-of-the-art deep learning techniques.
+Our evaluations,  benchmarked against these methods, reveal that MEVD demonstrates  superior performance across key metrics such as accuracy, precision,  recall, and F1-Score.

+## Result:

 Below is a visual representation showcasing a portion of the experimental data: